tmtsoftware/csw-python/README.md

 # tmtpycsw - Python3 CSW APIs

 This package contains python APIs for the [TMT Common Software (CSW)](https://github.com/tmtsoftware/csw).
+You can find the Python documentation for this project [here](https://tmtsoftware.github.io/pycsw/index.html).

 Note: Python version 3.8 is required.